kellygyu/LoL_Win_Loss_prediction_at_15/README.md

 From this test, we reject the null, as our p-value, 0.0 is less than the significance level of 0.05.
 We can conclude that our dataset shows there is a statistically significant difference between the the Accuracy of our model for teams with larger that 7 kills at 15 minutes.

 <iframe src="charts/fairness.html" width=800 height=600 frameBorder=0></iframe>

+## Conclusion
+To wrap up this project, it seems that with enough data 15 minutes into any league game, we are able to predict the outcome of the game semi accuractely.
+However, this model is still far from perfect as there are still many factors to consider when it comes to analyzing League of Legends game data.
+For example, because of the scope and timeframe of this project, I was unable to focus on champion matchups or team compositions.
+However, champion matchups and compositions would be interesting to investigate, as League of Legends has over 152 champions, many of which can be classified as early or late game champions.
+Team comps consisting heavily of early game champions may have a larger advantage over other compositions in objectives or kills.
+If I were to improve on this model in the future, these are some ideas that I will keep in mind and implement for future editions.